sez11a/liferay-docs/discover/deployment/articles-dxp/01-installing-liferay/10-activating-liferay-dxp-using-lcs.markdown

 ![Figure 5: The server is connected to LCS.](../../../../images-dxp/lcs-server-connected.png)

 Awesome!
-Now you know how to use environment tokens in LCS to activate your @product@ server.
+Now you know how to use environment tokens in LCS to activate your DXP server.

 For information on using the other features of LCS, see